lawinslow/blog/_posts/2023/2023-03-09-in-slack-problems-worth-solving.md

 description: Slack search is a common pain point for Slack users, especially the slack's heaviest users.
 ---
 {: .large}
-Slack search lives in the 90's.
-This is a problem for many.
+Slack search is a reverse network effect: it gets worse the more Slack is used.
+I've been doing customer research for my [GPT-powered Slackbot](https://capturelabs.ai), and my conversations keep surfacing huge pain points around Slack search.

 **Note**: I'm going to use "Slack" as a synonym for Teams, Slack, Mattermost, Discord (the chat part) and other Slack-like